-The plot is vintage 80's slasher.
-Years earlier, a small Nova Scotian mining town saw a cave-in trap several miners.
+Twenty years ago, in a small Nova Scotian mining town, a cave-in trapped several miners.
 The men on watch were AWOL at a Valentine’s Day party, forcing the lone survivor to resort to cannibalism.
-Following his rescue, the survivor donned his mining gear and murdered the negligent men.
-The town hasn’t celebrated Valentine’s Day since.
+After his rescue, the survivor donned his mining gear and murdered the negligent men.
+Since then, the town hasn’t celebrated Valentine’s Day.

-Flash-forward.
-A fresh group of young miners and their girlfriends want to have a Valentine’s Day party.
+Now a fresh group of young miners and their girlfriends want to have a Valentine’s Day party.
 Unbeknownst to them, someone wearing a miner’s outfit has begun offing locals.
 The mayor and sheriff keep the killings under wraps and cancel the party.
-The frustrated miners move the party to the mine.
+But the frustrated miners move the party to the mine.
 Soon, the youngsters find themselves trapped underground with the killer.

-Like Friday the 13th (1980), the story revolves around a tragedy of neglect born of indulgence.
-In a subtle nod, the film sets Valentine’s Day on a Saturday, making the preceding Friday the 13th.
-Like Halloween (1978) it features a holiday theme.
+Like Friday the 13th, the story revolves around a tragedy of neglect born of indulgence.
+In a subtle nod, the film sets Valentine’s Day on a Saturday, making the preceding Friday the 13th of February.
+Like Halloween, it features a holiday theme.
 But My Bloody Valentine eschews wooded cabins or suburban homes and substitutes a dank, dark, coal mine.
-It’s an inspired choice that works thanks to the location photography.
+It’s an inspired choice that works thanks to shooting in a real mine.
 Another inspired choice is the script’s allowance for multiple survivors.
 By avoiding the “final girl” trope, the film avoids the contrived plotting that goes into whittling a group, despite the natural human impulse to stick together.

-Indeed, as an 80's slasher, the only things working against the film are the Nova Scotian accents.
+Indeed, as an 80s slasher, it shines.
+My only sticking point was the Nova Scotian accents.
 To me, they sound too cheerful and polite, giving the film an unintentional satirical tone.